amazon-science/h3-indexer/README.md

 Required version is Python 3.10.
 You will need to install the Python libraries in the requirements.txt file and update the Python environment variables to the path of your interpreter.

-### S3
+### S3 & Glue Catalog

-You'll need to have credentials and proper permissions set up for the files in the S3 bucket included in your config.
+You'll need to have proper credentials and permissions set up to access the files in the S3 bucket or the tables in the Glue Catalog that are included in your config.

 ### Debugging

-There is a sample yaml config in the sample_configs directory.
+There is a sample_job.yaml in the configs directory.
 Here's a sample launch.json file to use for debugging with a test config:

 ```
 {
     "name": "main",
     "type": "debugpy",
     "request": "launch",
-    "program": "/H3-Indexer/src/H3-Indexer/src/main.py",
+    "program": "path-to/h3-indexer/src/h3-indexer/src/main.py",
     "console": "integratedTerminal",
-    "args": ["--yaml-path", "/H3-Indexer/src/H3-Indexer/configs/test_job.yaml"],
+    "args": ["--yaml-path", "path-to/h3-indexer/src/h3-indexer/configs/sample_job.yaml"],
-    "envFile": "/H3-Indexer/src/H3-Indexer/.env"
+    "envFile": "path-to/h3-indexer/src/h3-indexer/.env"
 }
 ```